Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 You can view the following credentials on the Unifyia ID Wallet.

-**Visual:** The visual credential shows your picture and name if you have used a PIV ID credential for verification or you have completed enrollment with face.
+**Visual** The visual credential shows your picture and name if you have used a PIV ID credential for verification or you have completed enrollment with face.
 In all other cases, you can only view the name.

-**FIDO2:** The FIDO2 credential allows a user to log in to the platform using security keys connected over NFC.
+**FIDO2** The FIDO2 credential allows a user to log in to the platform using security keys connected over NFC.
 <br>

 ![ID Wallet - Visual Credential]({{site.baseurl}}/assets/unifyia/32-wallet-visual-credential.png)
 ![ID Wallet - FIDO2 Credential]({{site.baseurl}}/assets/unifyia/33-wallet-fido2-credential.png)

-**Consent:** The consent keys are used for approving an authentication request sent to the ID Wallet from the platform or integrated applications.
+**Consent** The consent keys are used for approving an authentication request sent to the ID Wallet from the platform or integrated applications.

-**PKI:** If you have used a PIV ID card for primary card verification, derived PIV certificates (authentication, digital signature, and encryption) are issued.
+**PKI** If you have used a PIV ID card for primary card verification, derived PIV certificates (authentication, digital signature, and encryption) are issued.
 In all other cases, PIV certificates (authentication, digital signature, and encryption) are issued.

-- **Card Authentication:** This certificate allows for the card’s verification in scenarios where direct PIN entry or biometric access might not be available.
+- **Card Authentication** This certificate allows for the card’s verification in scenarios where direct PIN entry or biometric access might not be available.
 It provides access to systems or facilities that may not be able to read the PIV Authentication Certificate but still need to validate the card.
-- **Authentication:** This credential is used for the certificate-based login requests received as consent requests or push notifications from either the platform or third-party applications for passwordless authentication.
+- **Authentication** This credential is used for the certificate-based login requests received as consent requests or push notifications from either the platform or third-party applications for passwordless authentication.
 It is one of the most secure credentials that can be leveraged for authentication.
-- **Digital Signature:** This credential is used to sign electronic documents or emails when sent from a mobile device.
+- **Digital Signature** This credential is used to sign electronic documents or emails when sent from a mobile device.
-- **Encryption:** This credential enables users to encrypt sensitive data, such as emails or files, so that only authorized recipients can decrypt and read the information.
+- **Encryption** This credential enables users to encrypt sensitive data, such as emails or files, so that only authorized recipients can decrypt and read the information.
 This ensures confidentiality, especially in mobile environments where secure communication is critical.

 ![ID Wallet - Consent Credential]({{site.baseurl}}/assets/unifyia/34-wallet-consent-credential.png)
 ![ID Wallet - PKI Credential]({{site.baseurl}}/assets/unifyia/34-wallet-pki-credential.png)

-**OTP:** The OTP credential allows a user to login to the platform in an offline mode.
+**OTP** The OTP credential allows a user to login to the platform in an offline mode.
 It displays the OTP that can be used to authenticate in an offline mode.

 ![ID Wallet - OTP Credential]({{site.baseurl}}/assets/unifyia/35-wallet-otp-credential.png)

 <!-- Start of Section 7 -->

-## Operator Issuance of Passkeys (FIDO2)
+## Operator Issuance of Passkeys

-<p align="justify">An operator can log into the Unifyia platform and issue FIDO2 passkey credentials or Derived FIDO2 Credentials (DFCs) on behalf of the customer based on the defined organization policies.
+<p align="justify">An operator can log into the Unifyia platform and issue FIDO2 passkey credentials or Derived FIDO2 Credentials on behalf of the customer based on the defined organization policies.
 For the issuance of the DFCs, users must be present on-site to verify their PIV credentials before the issuance.
 The operator can:</p>

-- Sponsor, enroll the user with data and face biometrics, and issue passkeys (FIDO2).
+- Sponsor, enroll the user with data and face biometrics, and issue passkeys.
 - Issue DFCs to a user after performing PIV credential verification.
 - Issue mobile digital credentials in the Unifyia ID Wallet app installed on the mobile device of a user.